open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 OpenTelemetry OTLP Exporter Python/1.2.3
 ```

 The format of the header SHOULD follow [RFC 7231][rfc-7231].
-The conventions used for specifying the language and version are available in the [Resource semantic conventions][resource-semconv].
+The conventions used for specifying the OpenTelemetry SDK language and version are available in the [Resource semantic conventions][resource-semconv].

 [resource-semconv]: ../resource/semantic_conventions/README.md#telemetry-sdk
 [otlphttp-req]: otlp.md#otlphttp-request